bhisaac/5eFP/5eFP-SRD.md

 ### Defend

-_This game feature automatically activates at the start of an encounter._

 Players with the defend group role typically strive to draw the focus of adversaries while safeguarding the more vulnerable player characters in the group from harm.
-The following features take effect during an encounter before initiative order is determined.
+The following features take effect at the start of an encounter before initiative order is determined.

 - You gain _bolster 1_.
 You may combine this bolster with one other bolster effect.
 - At the end of each of your turns, all minions, elites, and bosses that can see you gain the taunted condition if you are not unconscious or incapacitated and are the closest adversary they can target within their LOS.